jgomes42/aps-hubs-browser-nodejs/MCP_UI_Implementation.md

 This document provides a comprehensive technical overview of the Model Context Protocol (MCP) UI integration implemented for the Autodesk Platform Services (APS) Hubs Browser application.
 The implementation explores the capabilities of MCP UI for creating interactive, AI-powered interfaces that enable natural language access to secured 3D design data and complex viewer interactions within modern development environments.

 **Status**: Implementation is **specification-compliant** and successfully achieves all technical objectives.
 The server-side infrastructure is production-ready and includes OAuth2 authentication, interactive tree navigation, 3D viewer integration, and complex user interactions.
 These capabilities have been **validated in a standalone React web application** using MCP UI libraries, but end-to-end validation in a native MCP client context (Cursor IDE, Claude Desktop) is currently limited by the **lack of MCP UI protocol support in mainstream MCP client tools**.

-When client support arrives, this implementation will work immediately without modification.
+**⚠️ IMPORTANT - CURRENT ARCHITECTURE**: The MCP server (`mcp-server.js`) is currently **NOT wired up** to the React app or any other component.
+The React app communicates with the Express server via HTTP only.
+The MCP server exists and is specification-compliant, but it's **dormant** and not being used because:
+1. Cursor IDE doesn't support MCP UI protocol yet
+2. The React app is a **demo/validation tool**, not an MCP client
+3. When Cursor adds MCP UI support, the MCP server will be activated via stdio

+**What's Running**: Express server (HTTP) + React app (port 3000)
+**What's Ready But Dormant**: MCP server (stdio/JSON-RPC - not being used)

 **Key Achievement**: We have successfully **implemented and server-side validated** that MCP UI can handle:
 - ✅ Authenticated access to secured data (OAuth2) - *validated in standalone web app*